Skip to main content

 The Canon Debate in Law and Literature

-The thing about canons, whether literary or legal, is that no one agrees on them until they’re under siege.
+A note on canons, whether literary or legal.
+No one agrees on them until they’re under siege.
 Then suddenly, they become sacred; but before that, they’re just there, obvious, assumed, like gravity or bad coffee on campus.
 Literature has had its canon wars: the old dead white men, the reinventions, the rediscoveries, the bitter conferences where academics bristle over whether Chaucer is still relevant when people don’t even know what a reeve is.
 The law is supposed to be beyond that.
 A serious, structured discipline where you don’t waste time debating whether a certain precedent has overstayed its welcome.
 And yet, the core law curriculum has its own version of this fight, perhaps less dramatic but just as ideological.
 There’s always been a tension between legal education as a vocational exercise - teaching students how to draft contracts, file claims, and pass the professional exams - and legal education as an intellectual discipline.
-The latter, the argument goes, is abo...
+The latter, the argument goes, is about training pe...

 Method, not meat